Tips & Strategies

 You can win the war against rodents!
 Using the sanitation tips and exclusion strategies below, you can locate the enemy, win the battle and prevent future invasions!

-A common mistake is not using enough traps or control devices.
-Over Kill is better then not placing enough control devices.
+- A common mistake is not using enough traps or control devices.
+Overkill is better than not placing enough control devices.

 - Place glue traps along runways and not in corners.
 Best used flat and not tented.
 Tent if dusty / dirty area.